efarish/portfolio/aws/ecs_docker/README.md

 # Provision A CloudFormation Stack in AWS

-I used AWS CloudFormation and SAM to provision the stack defined in `./ecs-alb/template.yaml` and `./ecs-alb/vpc.yml`.
+Two variants are provided for connecting an AWS API Gateway to ECS:

+1. The `.\ecs-alb` directory contains a CloudFormation template to link API Gateway to ECS using a application load balancer.
+2. The `.\ecs-sc` directory contains a CloudFormation template to link API Gateway to ECS using AWS Cloud Map.

 To build and deploy the cluster to AWS, use the SAM CLI commands below.
-Be sure to run this commands in this distribution's `sam-app-ec1` directory as thats where the SAM template files are.
+Be sure to run this commands in the variant directory you are interested in.

 ```bash
 sam build